smpleader/Torch-Laravel9/readme.md

 ## Other usage

 I used a service port 8888 to pubish the site from the root.
 You can refer nginx config file in folder nginx.
+In this repo, I also use 1 root URL to access all the components, then I register subpath for Laravel application.
 After web service publishment, we access the component examples by:

 ```